Automatic.css introduced support for color-scheme (dark mode) in v2.7.

 If you activate “Prefers Color Scheme” in ACSS, users will automatically see the correct scheme when they visit the site (based on their preference).

-Turn this component on and add the switch anywhere on your site using the builder components.
+Turn this component on and then add the switch element anywhere on your site using the builder interface.

 The switch can be used simultaneously with “Prefers Color Scheme.”
 We store the user’s preference in local storage and then serve them the scheme they last chose with the toggle (or serve the site based on their preference if they haven’t used the switch).